Chart Color Schemes

 East Mackay is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-East Mackay's dwelling structure, as per the latest Census, consisted of 72.7% houses and 27.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in East Mackay stood at 29.2%, with mortgaged dwellings at 33.5% and rented ones at 37.3%.
-The median monthly mortgage repayment was $1,625, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent figure in East Mackay was $320, compared to Non-Metro Qld's $345.
-Nationally, East Mackay's mortgage repayments were significantly lower at $1,625 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In East Mackay, as per the latest Census evaluation, 72.7% of dwellings were houses, with the remaining 27.4% comprising semi-detached homes, apartments, and other types.
+This is compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in East Mackay stood at 29.2%, with mortgaged properties making up 33.5% and rented dwellings accounting for 37.3%.
+The median monthly mortgage repayment was $1,625, lower than Regional Qld's average of $1,655.
+The median weekly rent in East Mackay was $320, compared to Regional Qld's $345.
+Nationally, East Mackay's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing